Home

 The only disappointment I felt is that we had to wait quite awhile (10 to 15 min) for refills and the check.

-We kept searching around for our waiter anxiously and couldn’t find him for awhile.
-(Maybe he went on break??)
-He eventually popped up and we settled that.
+We kept searching around for our waiter anxiously and couldn't find him for awhile.
+(Maybe he went on break?)

-I’ll give them a break this time since the food was absolutely superb and of course.... they were super, super busy.
-We’ll see how it is next time around!
+I'll give them a break this time since the food was absolutely superb and of course.. they were super, super busy.
+We'll see how it is next time around.

 Angelo $$$

-“Donde el amor, es la comida de todos los días.”
+"Donde el amor, es la comida de todos los dias."

 Where love is the food every day.